From Noncommutative Geometry to Random Matrix Theory: Random matrix models from spectral triples

-\section{Dirac ensembles}
+\subsection{Dirac ensembles}

-A spectral triple is defined by the data $(\mathcal{A},\mathcal{H}, D)$, where $\mathcal{A}$ is an involutive complex associative algebra acting by bounded operators on a Hilbert space $\mathcal{H}$, and $D$ is a self-adjoint (in general unbounded) operator acting on $\mathcal{H}$ \cite{Connes95}.
-This data is required to satisfy some regularity conditions.
-For finite spectral triples these conditions are automatically satisfied.
-A real spectral triple is equipped with two extra operators $J$ and $\gamma$, the charge conjugation and the chirality operator.
-Since these extra operators have no role in our analysis of the models in this paper we will not discuss them here.
-Finite dimensional real spectral triples have been fully classified by Krajewski in \cite{Finite spectral triples}.
-Other references include \cite{QFTNCG, Marcolli, Barrett2015, VS}.
-In this paper we work exclusively with the finite dimensional real spectral triples introduced by Barrett in \cite{Barrett2015}.
-Such finite real spectral triples represent a noncommutative finite set equipped with a metric.

-By a {\it Dirac ensemble} we mean an statistical ensemble of {\it finite simple real spectral triples} $(\mathcal{A},\mathcal{H}, D)$ where the Fermion space $(\mathcal{A},\mathcal{H})$ is kept fixed but the Dirac operator $D$ is a random variable.
-Let $\mathcal{D}$ denote the set of all possible Dirac operators $D:\mathcal{H} \rightarrow \mathcal{H}$.
-It can be shown that $\mathcal{D}$ is a finite dimensional Euclidean vector space, hence equipped with a natural Lebesgue measure which we denote by $dD$.
-Further below we give two examples of this fact.
-The partition function of a Dirac ensemble is defined as
+By a {\it Dirac ensemble} we mean a statistical ensemble of {\it fuzzy spectral triples} $(\mathcal{A},\mathcal{H}, D, J, \gamma)$ where the ``Fermion space'' $(\mathcal{A},\mathcal{H}, J, \gamma)$, is kept fixed but the Dirac operator $D$ is a random variable with a given probability density.
+This a non-commutative analogue to a probability distribution on the space of metrics on a given manifold, as the Dirac operator encodes the metric structure while the algebra encodes the topology.

-where $S$, the action functional, is usually a suitable polynomial function on $\mathcal{D}$.
-The above partition function looks deceptively simple, but in reality this is not so.
-In \cite{Barrett2015} the classifications of finite spectral triples and their Dirac operators in \cite{Finite spectral triples} is applied to specific examples called fuzzy geometries.
-In these examples the partition function may be written as a multi-trace and multi-matrix integral of the form